tanishacockburn/beeapiary/README.md

 To do

 - Take out / fix the landscape views, all they are doing is making it look sloppy
+- You're reusing lblPest and txtQeenRearing as resource ids about 17 times

 Git things to learn